alexle/alexle.github.com/posts/2017-running.markdown

 2. **Running is FUN** - First graders don't count their steps, or weekly mileage, or know their 10k pace.
 They run to feel free, to be outside.
 For the thrill and excitement it brings.
 Can you make it to the top of the hill?
 What's down this street?
 Be a kid once in a while!

-3. **Consistency** - The single most important thing that leads to success.
+3. **Consistency** - It's the single most important thing that leads to success.
 Want to run faster?
-Just run more.
+Just make it a habit and run more.
 It's really that simple.
 If you focus on improving 1% every day, I promise you'll be surprised with what you can accomplish.

-4. **Run without limits** - Take a leap of faith.
+4. **Run without limits** - Take a leap of faith once in a while.
 Take a chance on something scary.
 And believe in yourself.
 If I can do it, you can too.

-What a year.
 Cheers to another sweat-soaked, lactate-burning, lung-gasping year =)

 [1]: https://alexanderle.com/blog/2012/100-miles.html
 [2]: https://alexanderle.com/blog/chicago-marathon-recap.html